Sometimes he used a spade in his garden, and sometimes he read and wrote. He had but one name for these two kinds of labor; he called them gardening.

 ― Victor Hugo, Les Misérables

-Welcome, I’m Karen, a writer, gardener, and all-around life enthusiast.
-I cultivate stories, whether fiction or non-fiction, from the earth of experience.
+Welcome, I’m Karen K. Hugg.
+I work as a gardener by day and write stories by night, mostly about planty things, as fictional stories or non-fiction narratives and articles.
+My ultimate goal is to spotlight the cool side of horticulture, the amazing rare plants and interesting, sometimes eccentric, people who make or take care of them.
 Over the years, I’ve written short stories, creative non-fiction, novels, blog posts, articles, and reviews.
 I hope you enjoy exploring this website of my work.

-I’m excited to let you know my piece “The Scent of a Daphne” will appear in Rooted: An Anthology of Arboreal Nonfiction from Outpost 19 press.
+My short non-fiction piece, “The Scent of a Daphne,” will appear in Rooted: An Anthology of Arboreal Nonfiction from Outpost 19 press.
 It’s a great anthology edited by Josh MacIvor-Anderson, author of On Heights & Hunger, with a foreword by Bill McKibben, the environmental advocate who worked on the Keystone XL Pipeline issue.
 Rooted will be available in April, 2017.